 Article 18.2.a) of the Board of Directors' Regulations states that the Appointments and Remuneration Committee "shall be responsible for submitting to the Board all proposals for the appointment or re-election of independent Directors for submission to the General Shareholders' Meeting, and for their provisional appointment by co-option, and must prepare a prior report on the other Directors.
-The abovementioned article also states that "when presenting these proposals, the Appointments and Remuneration Committee must also ensure "that the process for the selection of Directors does not discriminate on the basis of gender."
+The abovementioned article also states that when presenting these proposals, the Appointments and Remuneration Committee must also ensure "that the process for the selection of Directors does not discriminate on the basis of gender."

 In this regard, at its meeting on 29 November 2007, the Appointments and Remuneration Committee explored the suitability of defining the selection procedure for candidates to be named independent directors and, more specifically, to assessing and determining the criteria which these candidates must offer.
-In this regard, it was stressed that in any case "the selection processes must not discriminate against women candidates".
+In this regard, it was stressed that "the selection processes must not discriminate against women candidates".

-Subsequently, the Committee, at its meeting on 29 May 2008, opened the selection process to appoint a new Director following Manual Pizarro's resignation and established the criteria which the suitable candidate must have.
+Subsequently, the Committee, at is meeting held on 29 May 2008, opened the selection process for a new Director and established the criteria to be met by the candidate to fill the vacancy on the Board.
 Among the criteria set it was specified that the Recommendations of the Unified Good Governance Code should be borne in mind, in particular, Recommendation 15, which states that the Appointments Committee must establish "a procedure for filling board vacancies which has no implicit bias against female candidates and that company makes a conscious effort to include women with the target profile among the candidates for board places".